Why is it Hard to Talk About Risk?

 Can you imagine a driving instructor saying,

-“Please don’t mention what others drivers may do
+“Please don’t mention what others drivers may do in case it scares you away from driving.”

-Strategists don’t search for risks out of fear,
+I’ve never searched for risks out of fear,

 Is that actually the bigger risk?